xhf-F/cocoa_des_y3/README.md

 ### Step 6: Link C++ interface to Python

 Linking C++ and Python is rather straightforward.
-We created the file named [cosmolike_des_y3_interface.py](https://github.com/CosmoLike/cocoa_des_y3/blob/main/interface/cosmolike_des_y3_interface.py) on the `interface` folder, and inserted the following snippet in it
+First, we created the file named [cosmolike_des_y3_interface.py](https://github.com/CosmoLike/cocoa_des_y3/blob/main/interface/cosmolike_des_y3_interface.py) on the `interface` folder, and inserted the following snippet in it

 	def __bootstrap__():
 	     (...)